bseib/modclock/README.md

 Click the `comment` link at the top to add a comment field to the screen.
 You can click in the comment area and type what ever you want.
 Comment blocks are dismissable too.

+Note: All the input fields are type="number", meaning you can use the up and down arrow keys to quickly cycle through different input values.
+This is useful when demonstrating M^(e*d)mod n = M.
+You can use arrow keys to show that no matter what you stick in, you get the same value back out.

 ## Mod Clock Page
 [https://bseib.github.io/modclock/modclock.html](https://bseib.github.io/modclock/modclock.html)